Speed up the conveyancing process - how to take control

 - If things don't improve, call the practice manager and complain.
 The complaints procedure will be set out in the terms and conditions.
 Tell the practice manager that you want your file moved the most proactive member of the conveyancing team.

 Much maligned, estate agents are often the unsung heroes of the property sale and purchase.
 Their interests are very much aligned with yours, and they only get paid if the sale goes through.

-Communicate constantly with the agent and help them help you by keeping them up to date with everything.
+Communicate regularly with the agent and help them help you by keeping them up to date with everything.

 Adverse survey results

-When a survey uncovers problems that will be costly to fix, most buyers will want to negotiate a lower selling price to reflect these unforeseen costs.
+If the buyer's survey uncovers potentially cost;y defects, most buyers will want to negotiate a lower selling price to reflect these unforeseen costs.

 There is no need to feel awkward about a renegotiation; it is often expected.
 But don't faff about, if you are going to make a revised offer you should do so without delay.

 Lack of planning, building regulations and other problems

 If your solicitor's enquiries reveal technical problems that you are happy to live with, such as an 'unofficial' roof terrace or missing electrical certificate, tell your solicitor you are happy to opt for an indemnity policy to speed things up.

 The seller will usually cover the cost of a policy, and if the problem becomes an issue, then you are insured.
 This route is infinitely preferable to allowing your solicitors to score points against the other side's lawyer whilst your purchase goes off the rails.